RoloTheDevBunny/water-assassins/README.md

 ## Architecture and Structure

-Sassy's architecture is designed to streamline the rapid development of AHS Water Assassins applications by providing essential features like user authentication, subscription management, and seamless payment processing.
+Sassy's architecture is designed to streamline the rapid development of AHS Water Assassins applications by providing essential features like user authentication, team management, and seamless payment processing.
 The project structure is clean and organized to help developers get started quickly while maintaining flexibility and scalability.

 ### Project Structure: